Thacher Carter, Psy.D, MSW

 I obtained my master's and doctorate degrees in Clinical Psychology at Azusa Pacific University in Southern California.
 I have worked in a variety of mental health settings including another private liberal arts college in the Midwest.
 I really love working with the student college population and some of my clinical interests include relational dynamics and issues of diversity.
 For example, I am passionate about issues of gender, sexuality, SES, race & culture, faith and the other dynamic forces that make each of us unique and connected.

-I joined Whitman College’s Counseling Center in the spring of 2011, following a 15 year career in marketing.
-As the Counseling Center’s Administrative Assistant, I am charged with greeting and assisting students as well as managing the front office.
-My husband, Joe, and I have two children and have been lifelong residents of Walla Walla.
-In my spare time, I enjoy going to the family property to hike and play by the river as well as having coffee with friends at the infamous Patisserie.
+I joined Whitman College's Counseling Center in the spring of 2011, following a 15-year career in marketing.
+As the Counseling Center's Administrative Assistant, I am charged with greeting and assisting students as well as managing the front office.
+In my spare time, I enjoy going to the family property to hike and play by the river as well as having coffee with friends at the beloved Patisserie.